-- non-activation of beacon in distress situation or in circumstances where it should have been automatically activated, - non-detection or location of an active beacon,
+- non-activation of beacon in distress situation or in circumstances where it should have been automatically activated, - non-detection or location of an active beacon, - a beacon that transmits more than ten consecutive bursts with an average period of 45 seconds or less, - a beacon that transmits more than 30 bursts with an inverted frame sync pattern in an 8-hour period, - other anomalies detected during manufacturers' testing or inspection performed by Administrations on equipment installed on board ships or aircraft.

-- a beacon that transmits more than ten consecutive bursts with an average period of 45 seconds or less, - a beacon that transmits more than 30 bursts with an inverted frame sync pattern in an 8-hour period, - other anomalies detected during manufacturers' testing or inspection performed by Administrations on equipment installed on board ships or aircraft.
+4.2.2 Operational False Alerts

-4.2.2 Operational false alerts, in the following categories
+In the following categories:

-- a) Beacon mishandling: activations caused by the mishandling of the beacon by a person who did not intend to transmit a distress signal; - b) Beacon malfunctions: activations caused by beacon (electronics including battery) malfunctions; - c) Mounting failures: activations caused by mounting failures or release mechanism malfunctions; - d) Environmental conditions: activations caused by extreme weather conditions where the beacon functioned properly; - e) Voluntary activation: activations caused by a person who intended to transmit a distress signal in a non-distress situation; and - f) Unknown: confirmed beacon activations where the cause could not be determined or no feedback information was received from the SAR authorities.
+- a) Beacon mishandling: activations caused by the mishandling of the beacon by a person who did not intend to transmit a distress signal; - b) Beacon malfunctions: activations caused by beacon (electronics including battery) malfunctions; - c) Mounting failures: activations caused by mounting failures or release mechanism malfunctions; - d) Environmental conditions: activations caused by extreme weather conditions where the beacon functioned properly; - e) Maintenance activations: activations caused by a person who activates a beacon for testing during maintenance and intended to transmit a distress signal in a non-distress situation; - f) Voluntary activations: activations caused by a person who intended to transmit a distress signal in a non-distress situation other than during maintenance; and - g) Unknown: confirmed beacon activations where the cause could not be determined or no feedback information was received from the SAR authorities.